ibm-cloud-docs/secrets-manager/secret-update.md

 Note that not all secret types support all options.
 {: shortdesc}

-When changing an IAM credential's or Service crednetial's secret TTL, it will be applied only on the next secret version rotation.
+When changing the TTL of an `iam_credentials` or `service_credentials` secret, it will be applied only on the next secret version rotation.
 {: note}